Using leftover turkey, gravy and herbs, this turkey hash is the perfect leftover Thanksgiving recipe that is quick and easy to prepare.

 Thanksgiving is officially over, which means everywhere you look now will be about Christmas.
 But part of the appeal of Thanksgiving for me is not just the day of, but the following days.
 You know what I'm talking about here... it's all about the leftovers.
 And today I'm sharing this turkey hash that is easy to put together and can really be customized based off what you have after the holiday.

-- Produce – sweet onion, green bell pepper, russet potatoes, garlic, rosemary, thyme, sage
+- Sweet onion, green bell pepper, russet potatoes, garlic, rosemary, thyme, sage - all ingredients that add flavor and texture.

 - Heat butter in large skillet over medium heat.
 Add the onion and pepper and cook for 3 minutes or until onion starts to get translucent.